HannaMussa/zanzibartours/README.md

 - **Confirmation page**

   - The Confirmation Page appears after users submit the booking form.
-After 10 seconds, they are automatically redirected to the Home page.
+A button is displayed, allowing users to return to the home page.

 - **Error 404 page**

-  - The 404 Error Page is displayed when a user tries to access a non-existent page.
-Like the confirmation page, it redirects users to the Home page after 10 seconds.
+  - The 404 Error Page is shown when a user attempts to access a non-existent page.
+Like the Confirmation Page, it includes a button that users can click to return to the home page.

 ### Future Features